silx-kit/silx/doc/source/Tutorials/fit.rst

 Weighted fit
 ************

+Since the fitting algorithm minimizes the sum of squared differences between input and evaluated data, points with higher y value had a greater weight in the fitting process.
 A solution to this problem, if we want to improve our fit, is to define uncertainties for the data.
 The larger the uncertainty on a data sample, the smaller its weight will be in the least-square problem.

 It is important to set the uncertainties correctly, or you risk favoring either the lower values or the higher values in your data.

-In case we do not know the uncertainties associated to our data, a common approach is try to use the square-root of the data values as their uncertainty value:
+The common approach in counting experiments is to use the square-root of the data values as the uncertainty value.
+Let's apply it to our previous example:

 .. code-block:: python